jpritikin/coach/content/docs/services.md

 Cow Creek Umpqua; Takelma; and Modoc.
 See https://native-land.ca/

-[^one-way-video]: If you find my face distracting then I can turn off my video, but I need eyes on your video to watch for nonverbal cues.
+[^one-way-video]: If you find my face distracting then I can turn off my video, but I need eyes on your video feeds to watch for nonverbal cues.